Sayeem2004/ExternalPrograms/README.md

 # ExternalPrograms

-This repository is all about external programs
+This repository is filled with submodules related to coursework or competitions done at external programs that were guided or related to guided work.